 The sales of our products are dependent to a significant degree on the level of activity in the furniture manufacturing and construction industries.
 We expanded our production capacity for medium-density fiberboard ("MDF"), particle board, oriented strand board ("OSB") and MDF mouldings in the expectation of growth in demand.
-Because of the cyclicality of demand for our products, we may have short- or long-term overcapacity as a result of this expansion and other capital expenditures, and decreased demand for wood products may result in an inability to maximize our productive resources.
-Furthermore, it is possible that the expected growth in demand from companies in the furniture manufacturing and construction industries may not occur.
-The demand for such products can be adversely affected by several factors, including decreases in the level of new residential construction activity, which is subject to changes in economic conditions, increases in interest rates, decreases in population and other factors.
-Additionally, weakness in the economies of countries in which we sell our products, especially in the United States, as well as any downturn or continuation of current downturns in these economies, is likely to have a material adverse effect on the construction, home building and remodeling industries, as well as on the demand for furniture items manufactured with our products.
+It is possible that the expected growth in demand from companies in these industries may not occur.
+Weakness in the economies of countries in which we sell our products, especially in the United States, as well as any downturn or continuation of current downturns in these economies, is likely to have a material adverse effect on the construction, home building and remodeling industries, as well as on the demand for furniture items manufactured with our products.